strudelAndCoffee/mini-game-arcade/README.md

 ## Code Source Cited

-I am not the original author of the code for Pong, Snake, Chrome Dino Game Clone, Wordle Clone, Tic Tac Toe, or War.
-I do not claim ownership of any .json file or .png image used to recreate these games.
+I am not the original author of the code for the games of Pong, Snake, Dino Game Clone, Wordle Clone, Tic Tac Toe, or War.

-All original code for these games are openly available for use, copy, and reference by [Web Dev Simplified](https://github.com/WebDevSimplified), and all files are freely offered as per the tutorial videos on the Web Dev Simplified [YouTube](https://www.youtube.com/@WebDevSimplified) channel.
+All original code for these games are openly available for use, copy, and reference by [Web Dev Simplified](https://github.com/WebDevSimplified), and all files and images are freely offered as per the tutorial videos on the Web Dev Simplified [YouTube](https://www.youtube.com/@WebDevSimplified) channel.

 The code for Hangman was based on a tutorial for a TypeScript/React version of the game by Web Dev Simplified, and borrows snippets from the Wordle Clone repository.
 You can find my version the tutorial code [here](https://github.com/strudelAndCoffee/react-ts-guess-the-word).